 True story.
 I avoided civilization at all cost for a good few months and did tons of reading and reflection in solitude.
 I came across great articles, videos, and documentaries that I will likely read and watch over and over again in the future.

-Here are some of my favorite discoveries in 2016:
+Here are some of my favourite discoveries for the year:

 - 10 things I realized after I quit my job without a plan